 If you feel you are living outside your body in these uncertain times, it might be hard to come back to a centred place.
 Rooting yourself in physical sensation can help. 👣 Is there only one centre in the body?
 Is centeredness a geographical undertaking or is it simply the settling of your attention?
 Can you be centred when you attend to the movement of your blood or the feeling of your eyelids? 👣 Try to find some sensation that tells you about your body.
 Lean into your chair.
 Press your feet inside your shoes.
 Interlace your fingers or push them through your hair

-LOOK TO THE JOINTS
+LOOK TO THE ORGANS

 The spaces between your bones are probably familiar as the places where movement is happening.
 Your muscles move your bones and you find yourself in a different shape or place.